gvwilson/thirdbit/src/2022/12/27/stories.md

 - *Eimen in Medef* started with a simple idea: what if most people in your village were empaths who could sense the emotions of others, but you couldn't?
 It's a metaphor for being deaf or blind, but it's also about growing up as a socially awkward outsider.
 I wrote the start and end of this before setting it aside; it might be a good one to pick up again.
 5/10.

-- I wrote the first 30,000 words of [*The Voyage of the Unshadowed Land*][voyage] in a month and then ran out of steam.
+- I wrote the first 30,000 words of *The Voyage of the Unshadowed Land* in a month and then ran out of steam.
 Written in the style of a popular history (complete with spurious footnotes) it tells the story of the first un-magical circumnavigation of Cherne.
 I got lost in my own details, but am also completely unsatisfied with the villains' back story.
 If I could get past both of those, I think this one would be fun.
 5/10.

 The second batch of unfinished works are all aimed at young readers: